Beneficial Use Impairments (BUIs)

 Beneficial Use Impairments (BUIs) are any biological or economical uses of the natural resource that has been negatively impacted by environmental degradation.
-The GLWQA outlines 14 BUIs as the criteria for listing AOCs.
+The Great Lakes Water Quality Agreement (GLWQA) outlines 14 BUIs as the criteria for listing AOCs.

-Additionally, a 15th BUI was identified unique to the St. Lawrence River AOC: Trans-boundary Impacts.
-The goal of the RAP will be reached when none of these impairments exist.
+The goal of the Remedical Action Plan (RAP) will be reached when none of these impairments exist.

 The St. Lawrence River AOC Program at the Saint Regis Mohawk Tribe (SRMT) was developed in October 2010 from a competitive funding award from U.S. Environmental Protection Agency (EPA) Great Lakes National Program Office (GLNPO) Grant GL-9722130-10.
 SRMT has been working diligently to make advancements on delisting targets and updating BUI statuses in the St. Lawrence River AOC, under this funding source.

 On-going projects under Grant GL-9722130-10 were developed to address six (6) of the BUIs listed above.
 Studies are further broken down by: